Little Shop of Horrors (1986 film): The finale

-Oz and Ashman wanted to retain the ending of the musical where Seymour and Audrey die and the plant succeeds and takes over the city of New York, but Geffen was actually against it.
+Oz and Ashman wanted to retain the ending of the musical where Seymour and Audrey get eaten and the plant succeeds and takes over the city of New York, but Geffen was against it.
 "He said you can't do that", Oz recounts.
 "But again he knew what Howard and I wanted to do, so he supported us."
 A special effects team skilled in working with miniatures went to great lengths to create the finale.
 The model department was supervised by Richard Conway, known for his model work on Flash Gordon and Brazil.
 "It was all model stuff, that was the brilliant thing.
 He created the bridge, the buildings, several Audrey IIs and created all of it, all on tabletop.
 It's all old-fashioned, tabletop animation" (although no stop motion animation was used in the film or in the ending).
 The visual effects work was supervised by Bran Ferren (Altered States).

 Reportedly the entire planned climax cost about $5 million to produce.
 Oz said in an interview, "this was, I think, the most expensive film Warner Bros. had done at the time."
 As the film was nearing completion, the excited studio set up a test screening in San Jose.
 Oz said, "For every musical number, there was applause, they loved it, it was just fantastic... until Rick and Ellen died, and then the theatre became a refrigerator, an ice box.
 It was awful and the cards were just awful.
 You have to have a 55 percent 'recommend' to really be released and we got a 13.
 It was a complete disaster."
 Oz insisted on setting another test screening in L.A. to see if they would get a different reaction.
 Geffen agreed to this, but they received the same negative reaction as before.
 Oz later recounted, "I learned a lesson: in a stage play, you kill the leads and they come out for a bow—in a movie, they don't come out for a bow, they're dead.
 They're gone and so the audience lost the people they loved, as opposed to the theater audience where they knew the two people who played Audrey and Seymour were still alive.
 They loved those people, and they hated us for it."